Cognitive Psychology and Emotions in User Interface Design

 Adapted from Introduction to psychology – 1st Canadian Edition by Jennifer Walinga and Charles Stangor

 Next, information from sensory memory goes to working memory, where it is processed or discarded.
 Human cognitive processing is severely constrained by the limits of working memory, which can only take in a limited number of items at a time.
 This moment is a key aspect of cognitive load.
-After being categorized in working memory, information moves on to long-term memory, where it is stored in the form of patterns, which then manifest in our perception and behavior.
+After being categorised in working memory, information moves on to long-term memory, where it is stored in the form of patterns, which then manifest in our perception and behaviour.
 The capacity of long-term memory and the time of storing items in it are considered to be unlimited.

 Working memory limitations source